lin187/StarL1.5/README.md

 StarL1.5
 ========
+This is the master branch for development, for stable release, please select branch "1.5"

 StarL (Stabilizing Robotics Programming Language) is a programming library for developing distributed robotic algorithms.

 See our research wiki: